kormax/apple-vas/README.md

      * Pass data [4:] (n bytes).

 Pass public key fingerprint can be calculated by doing a SHA256 over the x component of a public key and taking the first 4 bytes. x is used because for ECDH y value does not matter.
-For readers fingerprint is used to find the corresponding private key for decryption, as some passes from the same issuer might have a different public key than the others.
+If your library requires it, you can provide any sign byte (`02`, `03`) to the EC key. fingerprint is used to find the corresponding private key for decryption, as some passes from the same issuer might have a different public key than the others.

 Following python pseudocode describes the decryption proccess, crypto methods are provided by [cryptography](https://cryptography.io/en/latest/) library.
-As shared info might be considered private information of a company, I won't share how to compute it, but as of now you can find this information on the web, look into notes section for more info.
+As shared info might be considered private information of a company, I won't share how to compute it, but as of now you can find this information on the web (look into notes, references sections for more info).
 ```
+import hashlib

 from cryptography.hazmat.primitives.ciphers.aead import AESGCM
 from cryptography.hazmat.primitives.kdf.x963kdf import X963KDF
 from cryptography.hazmat.primitives.asymmetric import ec